 effort, expense and sacrifice was for nothing, and that's unthinkable.
 A

-variety of the Argument from Consequences or the Appeal to Tradition.
+variety of the Argument from Consequences, E for Effort, or the Appeal to Tradition.

 declaring a standpoint or argument invalid solely because of the evil,

 corrupt or questionable motives of the one making the claim.
 E.g., "Bin